 Give yourself a break

 It’s a difficult situation for any parent or carer to navigate, so there’s no shame in feeling slightly overwhelmed.
-One support worker at a service that provides support to children with SEND and their families says many parents undervalue their own experience and strength.
+One Support Worker at a service that provides support to children with SEND and their families said many parents undervalue their own experience and strength.

 “Parents sometimes forget that they’ve handled challenging situations before.
 They tend to move onto the next milestone without taking the time to think about what they’ve already achieved.
 I would suggest to all parents and carers that you stop and reflect on the problems you’ve resolved before – you’ll soon realise how expert you already are!”